GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/geolocation/index.md

 ### Use geolocation in service workers

 There is no `navigator` object inside of service workers.
 It is only available inside contexts that have access to a page's `document` object.
-To get access inside of a service worker, use an [`Offscreen Document`]offscreen].
-This extension API gives you access to an HTML file that you can bundle with your extension.
+To get access inside of a service worker, use an [`Offscreen Document`][offscreen], which provides access to an HTML file that you can bundle with your extension.

-To get started, add `offscreen` to your manifest's `permissions` section.
+To get started, add `"offscreen"` to your manifest's `"permissions"` section.

 {% Label %}manifest.json:{% endLabel %}